Oleg A. Sapozhnikov1,2, Sergey A. Tsysar1, Wayne Kreider2, Guangyan Li3, Vera A. Khokhlova1,2, and Michael R. Bailey2,4

 In addition, we use acoustic holography to characterize imaging probes, which generate short, transient pulses of ultrasound (Fig. 3).
 Accurate 3D field representations have been confirmed .

 Fig. 3 Characterization of a diagnostic imaging probe.
-Top: A photo of the HDI C5-2 probe, which was excited at a frequency of 2.3 MHz.
+Left: A photo of the HDI C5-2 probe, which was excited at a frequency of 2.3 MHz.
 Middle: Holographically reconstructed pattern of vibration velocities along the probe surface.
-Bottom: Corresponding phase distribution.
+Right: Corresponding phase distribution.

 We believe that our research efforts on acoustic holography will make it possible in the near future for manufacturers to sell each medical ultrasound transducer with a “source hologram” as a part of its calibration.
 This practice will enable calculation of the 3D ultrasound and temperature fields produced by each source in situ, from which the “dose” delivered to a patient can be inferred with better accuracy than is currently achievable.